in

 This element is used impressively well, though the abundance of facehuggers—while effectively evoking a sense of phobia similar to the fear of spiders—can also somewhat diminish their perceived danger.

 The same applies to the Xenomorphs.
 In the first and third films, the few entities depicted were incredibly menacing.
-However, in this installment, there are too many of them, and they don’t come across as particularly clever when faced with a human with a rifle, much like in the Fincher film.
+However, in this installment, there are too many of them, and they don’t come across as particularly clever when faced with a human with a rifle, much like in Aliens and unlike the Fincher opus.

 Finally, the new version of the New Born closely resembles the one from the fourth film.
 Though we appreciated the inclusion of real basketball player Robert Bobroczky, we knew from the start that he was born to die a few minutes later.

 Ultimately, Fede Alvarez utilized familiar elements with some effective techniques to generate horror, which works well.
-However, we would have liked to see more originality, like the gravity purge.
+However, we would have liked to see more originality, like the gravity purge scene.

 Themes and Tone